chinweokwu/Newsweek_bootstrap/README.md

 # bootstrap-project

 > This is a pure bootstraps project and it is responsive but it also involues little css and media queries.
+The project is divided into three section header main and footer. the project has toggle button which appears when the webpage is brought to the minimum size.

 ![screenshot](./bootstrap.png)